suncoast-devs/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/05-simple-api.md

 # Welcome to a simple API in .NET

 An API (application programming interface) is an interface or communication protocol between a client and a server intended to simplify the building of client-side software. [wikipedia](https://en.wikipedia.org/wiki/Application_programming_interface).
-In our world that means that an API is a web server that allows developers to store, retreive and manipulate data.
+In our world, that means that an API is a web server that allows developers to store, retrieve, and manipulate data.

 ## RESTful APIs

-Like most ideas in the developer world, an API can be build in a variety of ways.
-SOAP and GraphQL are alternatives solutions but the majority of website are using RESTful APIs to power their front end applications.
-We will be exploring how to create a RESTful API.
+Like most ideas in the software world, there are multiway ways to build an API.
+SOAP and GraphQL are alternatives solutions, but the majority of websites use RESTful APIs to power their front end applications.
+We are exploring how to create a RESTful API.

 ### What is a RESTful API

-A RESTful API is an API designed and built around the idea that everything in my server is a resource and all my service calls are stateless.
+A RESTful API is an API designed and built around the idea that everything in my server is a resource, and all my service calls are stateless.

 #### A Resource

 A Resource is considered to be any named `thing` inside the system.
-This could be a image, a document, a object, a user, or a service.
-Each resources has a a unique URI (universal resource identifier).
-This URI is usually realized in the form of a URL.
-These URLs should always reflect `things`, not actions.
-Actions in a RESTful API are described in the HTTP Verbs of the request.
+A resource could be an image, a document, an object, a user, or a service; which in turn, has a unique URI (universal resource identifier).
+This URI typically is a URL.
+These URLs should always reflect `things,` not actions.
+Actions in a RESTful API are described using the HTTP Verbs of the request.

 Good URI/URLs: